jkerai1/Scrummage/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # Scrummage
-**NEW VERSION 2.1**
+**NEW VERSION 2.2**
-- Added Rate Limiting to Scrummage API (Version 1.1) [Information Link here](https://github.com/matamorphosis/Scrummage/wiki/The-Scrummage-API) | [Upgrade Dependency Intructions Here](https://github.com/matamorphosis/Scrummage/wiki/Upgrading-Scrummage)
-- Added refresh option for Dashboard (Version 2+)
-- UI/UX enhancements
+- New Dark theme by default, let's take care of our eyes :).
+The light theme can be enabled by changing the css, and chart.min.js files to the "light" files.
+- Improved concurrency - mainly for the Domain Fuzzer.
-- Bug fixes
+- Bug fixes for task management functions.

 Scrummage is an OSINT tool that centralises your OSINT scans, leveraging powerful yet simple OSINT sites.
 This project draws inspiration mainly from two other projects, including:
 - The https://github.com/Netflix-Skunkworks/Scumblr project, which while is now deprecated, had a simple yet powerful concept.